MalkovichMalkovich/Template/README.md

 }
 ```

-There are 3 ways to substructures.
+There are 3 ways to itterate over substructures.
 ```html
 <ul>
 	<foreach $people>